Plataforma sobre Adaptación al Cambio Climático en España

 River Restoration of the Manzanares River in the surroundings of the Royal Site of El Pardo (Madrid)

-The Manzanares River, as it passes through the historic Royal Site of El Pardo, has undergone various hydromorphological alterations over the years, profoundly transformed both the riverbed and its banks.
-These transformations have resulted in the significant loss of fluvial space, habitats diversity, both longitudinal and transversal connectivity of the river, and public accessibility to its banks.
+The Manzanares River, as it passes through the historic Royal Site of El Pardo, has undergone various hydromorphological alterations over the years, which profoundly transformed both the riverbed and its banks.
+These transformations resulted in the significant loss of river space, habitat diversity, both longitudinal and transverse connectivity of the river, and public accessibility to its banks.